 Two of the new ferries, the Christopher Stannix and the Craig Blake, have been completed and are the first new ferries to be added to the Halifax Transit ferry fleet in 28 years—a testament to their robust design and construction.
 A third new ferry, the Viola Desmond, joined the fleet and commenced operation in the summer of 2016.

-The six ferries serving HRM as part of Halifax Transit’s fleet are the Christopher Stannix, the Craig Blake, the Dartmouth III, the Halifax III, the Woodside I, and the Viola Desmond.
-Every 15 minutes to a half hour, four of the ferries ply the shores across Halifax Harbour, the second largest in the world, with the Halifax III on standby as a spare.
+The five ferries serving HRM as part of Halifax Transit’s fleet are the Christopher Stannix, the Craig Blake, the Viola Desmond, the Vincent Coleman, and the Rita Joe.
+Every 15 minutes to a half hour, four of the ferries ply the shores across Halifax Harbour, the second largest in the world, with one on standby.

 The original fleet was commissioned and operated initially by the City Of Dartmouth which operated the ferry service across Halifax Harbour since it’s founding in 1750 until 1994 transferring control to Metro Transit, later known as Halifax Transit, pre-amalgamation with Halifax.
 It remains the oldest continuous salt-water passenger ferry service in North America with the existing fleet being one of Halifax’s most recognizable regional icons.